prime-run/gemini.nvim/README.md

 -   `gemini_ask`: The primary interactive function.
 It is recommended to map this.
 -   `gemini_open`: Opens the Gemini terminal without any specific prompt.
 Disabled by default.
 -   `toggle_gemini`: Toggles the visibility of the Gemini terminal window.
+Works in normal, insert, and terminal modes.
 -   `switch_focus`: Switches focus to and from the Gemini terminal window.
+Works in normal, insert, and terminal modes.

 Here is an example of how to set the keymaps: